-Lyocell and viscose are materials made from wood fibres, which is a renewable source.
+Lyocell, viscose and modal are materials made from wood fibres, which is a renewable source.
 It´s important for the climate and the biological diversity that the raw material comes from responsibly cultivated forestry.

-Lyocell and viscose are natural materials that are comfortable to wear and that breathe well.
+Lyocell, viscose and modal are natural materials that are comfortable to wear and that breathe well.
 They are durable, soft and give the clothes a beautiful fluid silhouette, and they are made from wood pulp which is a renewable source that can be broken down into nature.

 The biggest challenge with materials made from trees is to ensure that the forestry is sustainable which is, among other things, about the logging and what quantities are cut down at a time.
 Unfortunately, deforestation of forests is common.
 Every year millions of trees are cut down in the world for textile production, which jeopardizes the climate and biodiversity.
 Therefore, together with other leading fashion companies, we are engaged in CanopyStyle, which works to ensure that the raw material for viscose does not come from old or threatened forests

-Another challenge is to ensure that the production of lyocell and viscose takes place with the greatest possible regard for climate, emissions, water and chemical management.
+Another challenge is to ensure that the production of lyocell, viscose takes place with the greatest possible regard for climate, emissions, water and chemical management.
 Therefore, it is important to work with environmentally good factories and processes in production.
-For example, TENCELTM and LENZINGTM ECOVEROTM are manufactured in a factory that is evaluated and certified according to the EU Eco-label and currently make up 48% of all our viscose and lyocell.
+For example, TENCELTM and LENZINGTM ECOVEROTM are manufactured in a factory that is evaluated and certified according to the EU Eco-label and currently make up 50 per cent of all our viscose and lyocell.
 TENCELTM and LENZINGTM ECOVEROTM are trademarks of Lenzing AG.